Employers

 However, the rules are different if they become entitled to annual holidays:

-The payment rate for their holidays will increase gradually over the following 12 months, after which time their holidays will again be paid at their full value.
+The payment rate for their holidays will increase gradually and over time their holidays will again be paid at their full value.

 Best practice tips when an employee returns